delta592/asitop/docs/MAKEFILE_GUIDE.md

 1. Ruff linter
 2. Black format check
 3. Mypy type check
+4. Pyright type check
-4. All tests with coverage
+5. All tests with coverage

 **Use this before committing code!**